hellotoby/metalsmith-to-json/readme.md

 1. outputPath (string) : A string representing the path you'd like the json files to be output to.
 2. createIndexes (boolean) : A boolean to tell metalsmith to json whether or not you'd like to generate indexes.
 3. indexPaths (array) : An array of paths for metalsmith to json to generate indexes from.
+4. onlyOutputIndex (boolean) : A boolean to tell metalsmith to only output the index file for each specified indexPath.